dreonic/SC2002-CAMs/README.md

 Open `javadoc/index.html` or open [this repository's GitHub Pages](https://dreonic.github.io/SC2002-CAMs/) with your preferred browser.

+## Reading the Report

+The report and UML class diagrams are available at `report/`.
+The Visual Paradigm (version 17.1) project file, which contains all the class diagrams categorized by package, is also included for reference.

 ## Building & Running from Source

 1. Install the [Java Development Kit](https://www.oracle.com/java/technologies/downloads/) (minimum version 17)